usedlobster/CarND-T2-P5/WRITEUP.md

 # Model Predictive Control Project
 CarND-Controls-MPC, Self-Driving Car Engineer Nanodegree Program

-objective
+This project uses an MPC to drive a car around a simulated track, by calculating the required steering angle and throttle setting.

 ---
 ## 1. MPC Model

-We will first describe the state, actuator and update equations (ingredients in the model) and then go on to describe the MPC model setup and loop.
-We will then discuss tuning parameters.
+The MPC model is given a conditional state , a set of update equations ( that work on the state and actuator inputs ) and a cost function.
+The job of the MPC solver is to find the set of inputs that minimize the cost function.
+The inputs that produced the minimal cost solution found, are the inputs to the simulator.

 #### State [x,y,ψ,v,cte,eψ]

 The model we used had the following state variables.

-- x : the x-position
+- x : the car x-position
-- y : the y-position
+- y : the car y-position
 - ψ : psi - the vehicle heading
 - v : the velocity
 - cte : the cross track error
 - eψ : error psi - the dif

 #### Actuators [δ, a]

-* An actuator is a component that controls a system.
-Here we have two actuators:
+The actuators we use are.

-    * δ (the steering angle) and
+    * δ (the steering angle) [-1,+1]
-    * a (acceleration, i.e. throttle and brake pedals).
+    * a ( combined throttle and brake pedals). [-1,+1]

 #### Update equations (Vehicle Dynamics)

 * x = x + v\*cos(ψ)\* dt
-* y = y + v sin(psi) dt
+* y = y + v\*sin(ψ)\* dt
+* ψ = ψ + ( v / Lf )*δ∗dt
 * v=v+a∗dt
-    * a in [-1,1]
-* ψ=ψ+(v/L_f)*δ∗dt

 #### MPC Setup:
 1. Define the length of the trajectory, N, and duration of each timestep, dt.